emsesp/docs/docs/Troubleshooting.md

 A BBQKees Gateway is DCE, and the ESP32s are DTE so you have to connect TX(esp)-TX(gateway) and RX-RX.
 TX on the ESP32 is sending data, TX on gateway is the input for sending data to the ems-bus.
 Note a crossed (nullmodem) connection is only used for DTE-DTE connections.

 The most common wiring mistake though is that when people connect the interface board to an ESP32 module, they connect it to the pins marked TX and RX on the ESP32 module.
-But these are for the USB chip, not for the interface board.
+If you're unsure of which pins to use, go to EMS-ESP Settings, select the Interface Board Profile for your board and select 'Custom' to view the default assigned GPIOs.

 ### Changing a value on an EMS Device doesn't work